rafaeljcd/data_engineering_bootcamp/1_4_1_Setting_up_the_Environment_on_Google_Cloud.md

 ![](https://i.imgur.com/MNKuV1p.png)

-So with this lesson, we are going to created Virtual Machine Instance but we must generate ssh key first.
+So with this lesson, we are going to create Virtual Machine Instance, but we must generate ssh key first.

 ---